springleik/ImpBridge/README.md

 As described at http://www.williamsonic.com/ImpBridge/index.html

 Screen shot of iOS app which measures AC impedance.
-External bridge circuit is driven by the headphones ouputs, imbalance detected through the mic input.
+External bridge circuit is driven by the headphone ouput, imbalance is detected through the mic input.
 Runs as a measurement server, exposing a socket interface over WiFi.

 ![iOS Screen Capture](iOS-ImpBridge.png "iOS ImpBridge")